dpengineering/azure-maze/documentation/info.md

 To compile, all C++ folders use CMake while C folders use Make.
 In C++ folders, make a folder called build, then run cmake .. and make from that folder.
 In C folders, run make in the directory with the Makefile.

-The rest of the folder is the Python that runs the ODrive based off data from the C++ tracker, or misc files such as the license, and readme.

 ### Files of interest ###
 Due to parsing data completely in C instead of in Python (see footnote), much of V1's code has been replaced.
 However referencing it may still be useful.
-[Here](https://github.com/dpengineering/kinetic-maze/tree/38de238fccfc4a8ec9930c75112bbee1b0594ff2) is one of the commits with most of V1 intact, but with more joints being output and a basic skeleton tracking attempt in Pygame added.
+[Here](https://github.com/dpengineering/kinetic-maze/tree/38de238fccfc4a8ec9930c75112bbee1b0594ff2) is one of the commits with most of V1 intact, but with more joints being passed to Python.

 #### The C++ tracker ####
 The C++ tracker is built off MS Azure Kinect sample code, from a program called simple_cpp_sample.
 It takes the joint data, accesses the hand data, and calculates the angle between the hands of the closest user (found by measuring Z) using atan2 and the X/Y coordinates of the hands.
 This angle data is then sent along a TCP socket bound to 127.0.0.1, port 7266 [1].